|Nutritional Guidelines (per serving)|

 The dressing will store, covered and chilled, for several days.
 Note that if you do want to store it, you may want to pull back on how much garlic you add, since its flavor will intensify as it sits.

-* I highly recommend using whole milk yogurt here and in similar recipes.
+* We highly recommend using whole milk yogurt here and in similar recipes.
 Yes, there is more fat in it, but it's also easier to find whole milk yogurt without stabilizers, artificial thickeners, and other things that aren't yogurt.
 That said, as long as it's unsweetened yogurt, it will work, but non-fat yogurt will yield a more watery, less luscious dressing.